tedbyron/dotfiles/work/README.md

 ## Prerequisites

 -   Hopefully you're using a Mac...
--   Download the raw install script from GitHub or using cURL
+-   Download the raw install script from GitHub or with cURL
     ```sh
     curl -O https://raw.githubusercontent.com/tedbyron/dotfiles/master/ideabase/install.sh
     ```